Screaming Orphans

-Screaming Orphans are a Pop / rock and folk band from Bundoran, County Donegal, Ireland.
+Screaming Orphans are a pop, rock and folk band from Bundoran, County Donegal, Ireland.
 The band consists of the four Diver sisters – Joan, Angela, Gráinne and Marie Thérèse.
 The group combines their own original melodic old-school pop songs with a modern take on traditional Irish music and song, inherited from their family roots.

 They have released 14 albums and two EP's: Happy Christmas Vol. 1, Sunshine And Moss, Life in a Carnival, Taproom, Dance with Me e.p., Ballads Rule OK, Toy Theatre, Sliabh Liag, Lonely Boy, The Jacket's Green, East 12th Street, Belle's Isle, Circles, Back to Dublin, Screaming Orphans and Listen and Learn.

 Career

 From an early age, the Diver sisters performed with their mother Kathleen Fitzgerald (a well-known céilí singer in Ireland) and when they hit their teenage years, they formed their own Celtic pop/rock band, Screaming Orphans.
-The band has toured the United States and Europe since mid-1990s.
+The band has toured the United States and Europe since the mid-1990s.
 In 1997, the band played as Sinéad O'Connor's opening band and her back-up singers on her Gospel Oak Tour across Europe, America and Canada.
 They have also toured with Baaba Maal and recorded with the Afro Celt Sound System and contributed backing vocals on the Peter Gabriel track When You're Falling.
 Screaming Orphans also did backing vocals on the Joni Mitchell's track Magdalene Laundries for The Chieftains' Tears of Stone album.
 They also contributed two tracks to the Jeremy Thomas film All the Little Animals, starring John Hurt and Christian Bale.

 Screaming Orphans then signed to Blue Mountain Music Publishing, and a deal with Warner UK/WEA (Warner Music Group) followed.
 While they were with Warner UK (WEA), Screaming Orphans recorded their debut album, Listen and Learn, in Normandy, France, with Mike Hedges.
-Moria Bellas, CEO of WEA, subsequently departed from Warner when London Records took over and the album was then exclusively licensed from Warner Music to Mike Hedges' own label 3 kHz Records.
+Moria Bellas, CEO of WEA, subsequently departed from Warner when London Records took over and the album was then exclusively licensed from Warner Music to Mike Hedges' own label, 3 kHz Records.

 In 2001, the band travelled back and forth to New York City to work on music with Funny Garbage.
 They then decided to make New York City their permanent base and started playing Irish festivals, colleges, universities and performing arts centres throughout the US.

 Screaming Orphans continue to tour throughout the US and Europe.
 In summer of 2011, the band recorded Lonely Boy (pop album) and The Jacket's Green (Irish album).
 In spring of 2013, the band recorded their folk/Irish album Sliabh Liag and pop album Toy Theatre and in winter/spring 2015, Screaming Orphans recorded their folk/Irish album Ballads Rule OK.
 In the summer of 2015, the band released their pop EP, Dance with Me e.p.
 In the summer of 2017, the band recorded and released Taproom, a folk/Irish CD.
 Life in a Carnival (pop) was released in March 2019 and Sunshine And Moss (folk/Irish) came out in August 2020.